Building Industry Fairness Reforms Implementation and Evaluation Panel

 - Chair: Ms Bronwyn Weir, managing director and consultation specialist in regulatory practice, enforcement and compliance matters in the building and construction industry

 - Deputy Chair: Ms Jennifer Robertson, corporate governance consultant and practising lawyer, and former Deputy Chair of the Queensland Building and Construction Commission

 - Member: Mr Troy Lewis, specialist in construction litigation and security of payment law, and Partner, Holding Redlich

 - Member: Ms Fionna Reid, managing director at Aitchison Reid Building and Construction Lawyers.

 Terms of reference

-- the effectiveness of the Government’s implementation of the suite of building industry reforms
+- how well the Government implemented the building industry reforms

-- the indicative economic impacts and outcomes of the building industry reforms.
+- an early indication of economic impacts and outcomes of the building industry reforms.

-See Building Fairness: An Evaluation of Queensland’s Building Industry Fairness Reforms (PDF, 1371.64 KB) for more information about the panel's terms of reference, scope of work, and Panel member information.
+See Building Fairness: An Evaluation of Queensland’s Building Industry Fairness Reforms (PDF, 1371.64 KB) for more details about the panel's terms of reference, scope of work, and Panel member information.